samirulu87-jpg/Javascript-Memory-Game/README.md

-This will include  ------
+This will include  Comments about important or future usful informtion.
-Link to working site:
+Link to working site: https://samirulu87-jpg.github.io/Javascript-Memory-Game/

       Style.css colration for the cards